nathan-contino/hiring-engineers/answers.md

 ```

-You should see output like the following (though the "Scheduling backups" line won't show up unless you configured a CRON backup schedule):
+You should see output like the following (though the "Scheduling backups" line won't show up unless you configured a cron backup schedule):

 ```
 [2020-09-27T23:47:50.414] [INFO] dog-watcher - Scheduling backups to for */5 * * * *